Opticho/AnalysisPatentCode/README.md

-# RoughCoding for USPTO patent search
+# Rough Coding for USPTO Patent Search

 ## 0. Introduction
     I just wan't to get the patent summary(title texts and pdf summary files) from the USPTO patent site.